chrt-io/blog/_posts/2021-03-03-should-data-be-global.md

     Chrt().data([...])

-We could alsot declare the data directly from the component that uses it and let **chrt** manage the data internally 🪄:
+We could also declare the data directly from the component that uses it and let **chrt** manage the data internally 🪄:

     Chrt()
         .add(chrtColumns().data([...])